devilAPI/soundcloud-adfree-uwp-app/README.md

 # SoundCloud UWP App (Ad-free)
 ## Disclaimer
 This is the official SoundCloud Xbox app, downloaded as an AppxBundle.
 It runs perfectly on Windows.
+It's even called "SoundCloud for Xbox and Windows 10" when loging in, even though it never got released for Windows officially.

 **No code is edited, this file was directly pulled from the MS Store (It is signed by Microsoft too).
 It is ad-free because of a bug and can be fixed at anytime by SoundCloud (if this bug is server-side, otherwise it will stay forever <3).**